-Ever hear someone use a Jewish greeting and aren’t sure what it means or how to respond?
-Happy and sad lifecycle moments, Jewish holidays and other occasions all have Jewish greetings attached.
+Ever hear someone use Jewish greetings and aren’t sure what it means or how to respond?
+Happy and sad lifecycle moments, Jewish holidays, and other occasions all have Jewish greetings attached.
 Here are some traditional Hebrew or Yiddish responses and their meanings—and a virtual pat on the back.
 You’re doing fine!

-The most common Jewish greeting is Shalom, a Hebrew word which means hello, goodbye and peace.
+The most common of all the Jewish greetings is Shalom, a Hebrew word that means hello, goodbye and peace.

 This means good luck!